mahima2301/Portfolio/README.md

 # Portfolio
- HTML and CSS code for creating personal portfolio,
+ HTML and CSS code for creating personal portfolio.